 Wind Gap Woodruff Pinot Noir 2014

 The Pinot, from the same Woodruff vineyard, is another great showcase of the Santa Cruz mountains.
 The grapes are all crushed by foot with no de-stemming and are fermented with very little extraction (essentially, Pax’s M-O for most of his wines).
 This is a light, mysterious, and delicate wine with a ton of flavor.
-It’s floral, fresh and fruity with minerals and a Burgundian vibe.
-91 points
+It’s floral, fresh and fruity with a streak of minerality.

 Wind Gap Sonoma Coast Pinot Noir 2014